 Housing and Residence Hall Information

 The Housing/Residence Life and Dining Services Office provides a quality living and learning environment for students housed in the University residence hall and apartment system.
-They are concerned with the oversight and management of residence services, campus food services, residence hall facilities and educational programming activities.
+Housing staff are concerned with the oversight and management of residence services, campus food services, residence hall facilities and educational programming activities.
 They strive to provide many opportunities for the development and enhancement of human relation skills, personal value systems and leadership skills.

 University Residency Policy